arafhossain/stream-line/README.md

-# Real-Time Chat Application
+# Stream-Line

 A real-time chat application built with TypeScript, React, Node.js, WebSockets, and Firebase.
 This project showcases full-stack development skills, focusing on scalable user and message state management.

 This is the front-end of the project.
-The back-end can be found here: [Stream-Line-Backend](https://github.com/arafhossain/stream-line-backend)
+The back-end can be found here: [Stream-Line Backend](https://github.com/arafhossain/stream-line-backend)

 ---